This post was originally written in December, 2018. An update has been added in November, 2019.

 Good morning friends!
 Long-time, no-write.
 Actually – not entirely true.
 I’ve written lots of half-things, and written even more in my head (of course).
 But haven’t made myself sit down and polish something enough to publish it.
 That’s a whole other story.
 I recently had a solo mama dilemma that has prompted me to sit down to share it.

 If you have or have had, kids in a school, you are certainly familiar with the Moms and Sons Night, Daddy-Daughter Dance, etc. Fun, right?
 Absolutely.
-The boys’ school recently had a Mother-Son Game Night – like Minute To Win It style – that was super fun.
+In first grade the boys’ school had a Mother-Son Game Night – Minute To Win It style – that was super fun.

 My mom came with us so we could split up if needed, and we all had a great time.

 So, for about a week I’ve been seeing info about a “Donuts with Dad” morning at the school, but I honestly didn’t pay any attention to it since it doesn’t apply to us.

 This morning on the way to school, I remembered that grades K-3 would be having Donuts with Dads before school, so I wanted to give the boys a heads up.